rdkit/rdkit/Docs/Code/EnhancedStereo.md

 ## Reactions

 The reaction runner is aware of stereo groups associated with a Mol.
-Stereo Groups are copied from reactants to products if:

-* All atoms in the Stereo Group are copied to the same product
+Atoms in a Stereo Group are copied to all products in which they appear, unless the reaction created or destroyed stereochemistry at that atom.
-* All atoms in the Stereo Group have a defined stereochemistry in the product
-* No atom in the Stereo Group had its stereochemistry defined by the reaction

 If an atom from a reactant StereoGroup appears multiple times in the product, all copies of that atom are put in the same product StereoGroup.

 ## Searching